Garry John Martin: Career

 ‘A writer who teaches: I don’t think that the two are incompatible.
 If I’m actively involved in the craft of writing, what I learn is useful in my teaching.

-It was at King Edward’s that he found himself teaching Jonathan Coe, later to become an award winning novelist.
-Coe has commented, ‘I believe I was about seventeen years old when I first read The Life and Opinions of Tristram Shandy, Gentleman.
-For this I have to thank my English teacher, Garry Martin.
-He was always a good judge of other people’s taste and I could see the gleam of satisfaction in his eye as, describing to me this strange eighteenth-century novel full of black pages and narrative non sequiturs, he saw my own eyes light up.’

 By the time To Weave a Rainbow was published (1986) he was running a bookshop as well as the restaurant while spending his free time writing.
-This, his first novel was well received, ‘Garry Martin writes with a rare incisiveness, coupled with the ability to reflect the very ordinary happenings of day-to-day life with remarkably keen perception.’
+This, his first novel, was reviewed in Warwickshire and Worcestershire Life: "Garry Martin writes with a rare incisiveness, coupled with the ability to reflect the very ordinary happenings of day-to-day life with remarkably keen perception."